zAmya Theater Project proudly presents

 zAmya Theater Project uses the power of lived experience and artistic expression to inspire action for housing justice. zAmya’s Creative Expression Sessions, a long-running Hennepin County Library residency at Minneapolis Central, invite people, especially those who’ve experienced housing instability, to learn performance, collaboration, and creative play.

-The original performance of Living in America: The Waiting List is Full in 2024 was developed with the same ensemble of artists who bring the work to the stage today.
+The original performance of Living in America: The Waiting List is Full in 2024 was developed by an ensemble of 25 zAmya troupe members and participants from Creative Expression Sessions including the artists who bring the work to the stage today.
 Stories in the production draw directly from participants’ lived experiences with public housing, grounding the play in authentic voices and perspectives.
 View the 2024 program.

 A 2024 New Yorker feature profiled Minneapolis Central Library’s “meet people where they are” model, showing how libraries are becoming frontline social-service hubs for unhoused patrons, and highlighting zAmya’s Creative Expression Sessions as part of this community-centered approach.